Magical objects in Harry Potter: Resurrection Stone

-The Resurrection Stone allows the holder to bring back deceased loved ones, in a semi-physical form, and communicate with them.
-The form of Sirius Black generated by the stone tells Harry that he and the other forms created by the stone are part of him and invisible to others.
-This seems to suggest that these apparitions are conjured from memories and are not really resurrected people.
-According to the fairy tale concerning the origin of the Deathly Hallows, using the Resurrection Stone drove the owner to kill himself because he brought his late fiancée back from the dead, and she was very unhappy in the real world because she did not belong there.
+The book presents the Resurrection Stone as allowing the bearer to communicate with the dead.
+The form of Harry's dead godfather, Sirius Black, generated by the stone tells Harry that he and the other forms created by the stone are part of him and invisible to others.
+According to the fairy tale concerning the origin of the Deathly Hallows, using the Resurrection Stone drove its first owner to kill himself because he brought his late fiancée back from the dead, and she was very unhappy in the living world because she did not belong there.
 By the time the stone was seen in Marvolo Gaunt's possession, it had been set into a ring that bore the symbol of the Deathly Hallows, which the ignorant Gaunt believed to be the Peverell coat of arms; he used the ring to boast about his ancestry and blood purity.
-Both Dumbledore and Grindelwald desired the stone, but for different reasons.
-While Dumbledore wanted it to communicate with his dead family, Grindelwald allegedly intended to use it to create an army of zombie-like Inferi.
 Harry said this is the Hallow he would desire most, as like Dumbledore he could name people he would like to communicate with again.
 Voldemort became aware of the ring's antiquity and eventually used it as a Horcrux, a container for part of his soul, being unaware of the stone's additional magical properties.